U.S. Navy relieves aircraft carrier commander who wrote letter urging coronavirus action

-The U.S. Navy on Thursday relieved the commander of the aircraft carrier Theodore Roosevelt, who wrote a scathing letter that leaked to the public asking for stronger measures to control a coronavirus outbreak onboard his warship.
-The removal of Captain Brett Crozier from command of the 5,000-person vessel, which was first reported by Reuters, was announced by acting U.S. Navy Secretary Thomas Modly, who said the commander exercised poor judgment.
+The U.S. Navy relieved the aircraft carrier Theodore Roosevelt's captain of his command on Thursday, punishing him for the leak of a scathing letter he sent to superiors that sought stronger measures for curbing a coronavirus outbreak aboard the ship.
+The removal of Captain Brett Crozier, first reported by Reuters, was announced by acting U.S. Navy Secretary Thomas Modly, who said the senior officer of the nuclear-powered vessel of 5,000 crew members had exercised poor judgment in the way he "broadly" distributed his letter.

-The dismissal, two days after the commander's letter leaked, was a dramatic example of how the coronavirus is challenging U.S. institutions, even those accustomed to dangerous and complex missions like the U.S. military.
-The move could have a chilling effect on others in the Navy looking to speak up about issues they are facing at a time when the Pentagon is withholding some of the more detailed data about coronavirus infections for fear of undermining the perception of U.S. military readiness for a crisis or conflict.
+The dismissal, two days after the captain's letter leaked, demonstrated how the coronavirus has challenged all manner of U.S. institutions, even those accustomed to dangerous and complex missions like the U.S. military.
+His removal could have a chilling effect on others in the Navy seeking to draw attention to difficulties faced at a time when the Pentagon is withholding some detailed data about coronavirus infections to avoid undermining the perception of U.S. military readiness for a crisis or conflict.

-Reuters first reported last week that the Pentagon would start withholding some data about infections in its ranks.
-Modly said the letter was sent through the chain of command but Crozier did not safeguard it from being released outside the chain.
+Reuters first reported last week that the U.S. armed forces would start keeping from the public some data about infections within its ranks.
+Modly said Crozier's letter was sent through the chain of command but that the captain failed to safeguard its confidentiality.

 "I have no information nor am I trying to suggest that he leaked the information," Modly told a news conference.
-"He sent it out pretty broadly and in sending it out pretty broadly, he did not take care to ensure that it couldn't be leaked and that's part of his responsibility," Modly said.
+"He sent it out pretty broadly, and in sending it out pretty broadly, he did not take care to ensure that it couldn't be leaked, and that's part of his responsibility."
+"It raised alarm bells unnecessarily."

+'SHOT THE MESSENGER' About 1,000 sailors - a fifth of Crozier's crew - were taken off the vessel at the Navy base on Guam, a U.S. island territory in the western Pacific, and placed in quarantine on Wednesday, a week after the first coronavirus case was reported on the carrier.

+A total of 114 crew have tested positive for COVID-19, the respiratory illness caused by the highly contagious virus, Rear Admiral John Menoni, the region's top Navy commander, told reporters in Guam on Thursday.
+The evacuated sailors were being transported in groups to vacant hotels on the island to complete a two-week quarantine, he said.

-"It raised alarm bells unnecessarily," he added.
-The Navy's move was criticized by Democratic Senator Mark Warner, who said the Navy needed people willing to speak up for sailors.
-He said that Crozier, by his actions, appeared to be a patriot "just trying to do what’s best for his crew."
+Although the Navy has said 2,700 crew would ultimately be quarantined off the ship, Menoni insisted on Wednesday the carrier "could go to sea tomorrow" if necessary.
+Crozier's demotion was criticized by Democratic Senator Mark Warner, vice chairman of the Senate Intelligence Committee, who described the captain as a patriot "just trying to do what's best for his crew."

-"I don’t know why you would punish someone for that, especially with so many lives at stake," he said.
-President Donald Trump, when asked about the captain during a news conference at the White House, said he did not agree with the suggestion that it appeared Crozier was being removed for trying to save the lives of sailors.
+"I don't know why you would punish someone for that, especially with so many lives at stake," he said.
+President Donald Trump, when asked about the captain during a White House news conference, disputed the notion that Crozier appeared to have been disciplined for trying to save the lives of sailors.

 "I don't agree with that at all.
 Not at all.
 Not even a little bit," Trump said.
-Democratic presidential contender Joe Biden said that the Trump administration showed "poor judgment" in relieving the commander of an aircraft carrier who sought stronger measures to control a coronavirus outbreak onboard.
+Democratic presidential contender Joe Biden said that the Trump administration showed "poor judgment" in relieving a warship commander who was trying to stem a coronavirus outbreak among his crew.

-"Donald Trump's Acting Navy Secretary shot the messenger - a commanding officer who was faithful to both his national security mission and his duty to care for his sailors, and who rightly focused attention on a broader concern about how to maintain military readiness during this pandemic," Biden said in a statement to Reuters.
-SOUGHT 'DECISIVE ACTION'
+"Donald Trump's acting navy secretary shot the messenger - a commanding officer who was faithful to both his national security mission and his duty to care for his sailors, and who rightly focused attention on a broader concern about how to maintain military readiness during this pandemic," Biden said in a statement to Reuters.

-Over 100 personnel on the Theodore Roosevelt have tested positive for the coronavirus so far.
-In the four-page letter, Crozier, who took command in November, described a bleak situation aboard the nuclear-powered carrier as more sailors tested positive for the highly contagious respiratory virus.

-Modly said he thought the decision to relieve Crozier would not have a chilling effect.
+Modly denied that removing Crozier would have a chilling effect on the Navy command.
 "I hope that what this will do, it will reinforce the fact that we have the proper way of handling this," Modly said.

-The Navy is still bruised from avoidable warship crashes in the Pacific that killed 17 sailors in 2017, raising concerns about gaps in basic Navy training and the pace of operations.
+The Navy is still bruised from avoidable warship crashes in the Pacific that killed 17 sailors in 2017, raising concern about gaps in basic training and the pace of operations.
 They prompted a congressional hearing and the removal of a number of officers.
-U.S. Senator Jack Reed, the top Democrat on the Senate Armed Services Committee, said the incident with the Theodore Roosevelt "raises critical questions about the Navy’s strategy to combat COVID-19 within the ranks and onboard ships and submarines."
+U.S. Senator Jack Reed, the top Democrat on the Senate Armed Services Committee, said the Theodore Roosevelt incident "raises critical questions about the Navy's strategy to combat COVID-19 within the ranks and aboard ships and submarines."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)